 - Assist the AVP of policy management as needed.

 - Ample, demonstrated experience in managing and planning complex projects.

-- Effective communicator of both big picture and individual elements for a variety of internal audiences.
+- Strong interpersonal skills and effective communication of both big picture and individual ideas for a variety of internal audiences.

-- Ability to be flexible, learn quickly, and mentor and persuade colleagues towards results.
+- Ability to be flexible, learn quickly, and mentor and persuade colleagues toward results.